 “[There was] one girl with a very large spleen who had been losing weight for the past six months and feeling very sick.
 We left the Haitian doctors to follow up with her.
 There was an incompetent cervix on a 26-week pregnant woman and we couldn’t do much about it except to make sure that she was hydrated.”

-When on a medical mission in a developing country such as Haiti, the medical staff has limited supplies and resources available to them, which can be challenging.
-Certain types of surgeries simply cannot be performed in the local Haitian conditions and with the locally available resources.
+Medical staff has limited supplies and resources available to them, which can be challenging.
+Certain types of surgeries simply cannot be performed with the available resources.
 As a result, providing sonographers with a portable ultrasound system is a great way to equip them with resources which can help them to identify and treat certain conditions.
 Using smartphone ultrasound is especially convenient, as it enables the medical staff to save precious space when packing for their trip.

 Nonetheless, there are still many cases where the future outcome for the patient is uncertain at best.
 Yana explained her worries: